 Clearinghouse Review Process

-Benefits of the Maryland Intergovernmental Review and Coordination Process (E-MIRC)
+Benefits of the Electronic Maryland Intergovernmental Review and Coordination Process (E-MIRC):

-E-MIRC notifies and transmits the views of state, regional, and local officials in Maryland.
-It provides a sure and simple means for learning about and commenting on specific federal and state applications.
+- The E-MIRC system is used to transmit the perspective views of state, regional, and local officials in Maryland via the Web, which allows a simple means for learning about and commenting on specific federal and state financial assistance, plan, and development project applications.

-A network of designated review coordinators working in state agencies or departments, county, local or regional government agencies work closely with the clearinghouse staff to provide comments concerning projects submitted to the clearinghouse.
-E-MIRC Refresher Training for Reviewers
+- It is a network of designated review coordinators working in state agencies, county, local and regional government agencies working closely with the Clearinghouse staff to provide comments concerning projects submitted to the Clearinghouse for review.

-- Encourages state agencies and local governments to comment on state and federal activities;
+- Encourages state agencies and local governments to comment on state and federal financial assistance, plan, and development project activities;

 - Minimizes duplication of effort and conflicting actions;